July 20-27, 2018 – Volunteer dates including travel

 About the Camp

-Originally created as a learning camp in 2007 and revitalized in 2012, the Porcupine camp was converted to a Vacation Bible School format in 2016 and renamed the Porcupine Bible Camp.
-The camp is a place where the love of Christ and the message of hope provided through His resurrection are shared through storytelling, singing, drama, arts and crafts and prayer.
+The Porcupine Camp has been in existence since 2007 and for the past three years has used a Vacation Bible School format.
+The camp is a place where the love of Christ and the message of hope are shared through storytelling, singing, drama, arts and crafts, science and prayer.
 The theme of building healthy minds, hearts, and bodies through spiritual growth is emphasized during the week.
-To encourage active minds during the remaining months of the summer, supporting churches of the BDLC collect new and nearly new books throughout the year.
-The campers may select several books from this “giving library” to take home with them at the end of the week.
+To encourage active minds during the summer months, supporting churches of the BDLC collect new and nearly new books throughout the year.
+The campers may select several books from this “giving library” to take home with them at the end of the camp week.

 The camp is Monday through Thursday, from 9:30 AM until 12:30 PM.
-The children are picked up in vans driven by the staff and transported to the church where they have a hot breakfast prepared for them by the staff and members of the community.
-After breakfast everyone gathers in the sanctuary of the church for singing and prayer.
-The children then rotate to different stations consisting of Bible stories, games, and arts and crafts.
-The morning concludes with worship and singing in the church and a hot lunch is served before the children are returned to their homes.
+The children are picked up in vans driven by the staff and transported to the church where they have a hot breakfast that has been prepared for them by the staff and members of the community.
+After breakfast everyone gathers in the sanctuary of the church for opening exercises where there is lots of singing and a time for prayer.
+The children then rotate to four different stations: Bible stories, games, science and arts and crafts.
+The morning concludes with worship and singing in the sanctuary and a hot lunch is served before the children are returned to their homes.

 Opportunities for Building Fellowship and Mutual Understanding

 There are many opportunities for fellowship and education during the week.
 The staff worships with the members of Porcupine Presbyterian Church on Sunday morning and socializes after church at a potluck luncheon.
-A cultural presentation is arranged for one evening during the week and visits to Wounded Knee, Oglala College and the Red Cloud School are planned.
-In past years, the staff has had the opportunity to attend a Pow Wow and play softball with a community group.
+A cultural presentation is arranged during the week and visits to Wounded Knee, Oglala College and the Red Cloud School are planned.
+In past years, the staff has had the opportunity to attend a Pow Wow, a rodeo and play softball with a community group.
 A family picnic is hosted by the staff in the evening on the final day of camp.
-Members of the Porcupine community join us to help teach classes and prepare meals for the campers.
+Members of the Porcupine community join us during the week to help teach classes and prepare meals for the campers.